This topic describes how to configure Local and Remote Collectors.

 You can set up a chain of Remote Collectors to push event data to a Local Collector, or you can configure a Local Collector to pull event data from a chain of Remote Collectors.

 - You can configure one or more Remote Collectors to push event data to a Remote Collector.

 - You can configure a Remote Collector to pull event data from one or more Remote Collectors.

 Failover, Replication and Load Balancing

-This section describes failover, replication, and load balancing work in how RSA NetWitness Suite.
+This section describes failover, replication, and load balancing work in how RSA NetWitness Platform.

 The following figure illustrates a Remote Collector configured for load balancing, failover and replication.

 Failover is achieved by setting up multiple collectors in the same Destination.
 Destination 1 has a primary Collector, and second, failover Collector.
-This is done in NetWitness Suite by adding multiple Log Collectors to the same Destination.
+This is done in NetWitness Platform by adding multiple Log Collectors to the same Destination.